derhasi/buddy/README.md

 ### Command options

-* `cmd`: mandatory name of the cli command to call
+* `cmd` (required): the actual cli command to call
+* `cmdDir` (optional): directory the command is located in.
+When the directory is not given, global commands can be executed.
-* `workingDir`: Location from where to call the given command.
+* `workingDir` (optional): Location from where to call the given command.
 Defaults to the current working directory.

 ### Replacement patterns